-- Upper Rim: the standard belly button piercing, at the top of the navel ring.
+- Upper Rim: The standard belly button piercing, at the top of the navel ring.

-- Lower Rim: at the bottom of the navel ring.
+- Lower Rim: At the bottom of the navel ring.

-- Sides: anywhere in between the upper and lower navel ring; typically the horizontal left or right sides.
+- Sides: Anywhere in between the upper and lower navel ring; typically the horizontal left or right sides.

 Some people have been known to get their actual navel (outtie) pierced, which could be called a true navel piercing.
-However, in my opinion, piercing an outttie should never be done due to the numerous problems that can present themselves from healing, misplacement, and movement.
+However, in my opinion, piercing an outtie should never be done due to the numerous problems that can present themselves from healing, misplacement, and movement.
 It's not safe.
 Don't do it.